 The Human Quotient Lab

-At the Human Quotient Lab, we build effective and inclusive methods, tools, interfaces, and systems to tackle problems of societal importance.
-Our work lies at the intersection of artificial intelligence (AI), human-computer interaction (HCI), and information retrieval (IR), and spans different domains such as health and wellbeing, the future of work, finance, and education.
+At the Human Quotient Lab, we design effective, inclusive, and human‑centered methods, tools, interfaces, and systems that address challenges of broad societal importance — for example, fostering appropriate reliance on AI, understanding the societal impact of AI adoption, improving the wellbeing of data workers, supporting the mental health of adolescents and young adults in the Netherlands, managing misinformation and responsible opinion formation in the age of generative AI.
+Our research sits at the intersection of artificial intelligence (AI), human–computer interaction (HCI), and information retrieval (IR), with applications in health and wellbeing, the future of work, finance, and education.

 Our team comprises of brilliant postdoctoral researchers, excellent PhD candidates with different academic backgrounds, external collaborators, and talented master students following one of the Computer Science tracks at TU Delft.
 Meet the team that keeps the lab ticking!